Myanmar police fire to disperse protest, four hurt, one critical

 Promises on Monday from Min Aung Hlaing to eventually hold a new election drew scorn.
 He said the junta would form a “true and disciplined democracy”, different to previous eras of military rule, which brought years of isolation and poverty.

-He gave no time frame but the junta has said a state of emergency would last one year.
+He gave no timeframe but the junta has said a state of emergency would last a year.

 A civil disobedience movement affecting hospitals, schools and government offices shows no sign of ending but the crowds in Yangon, Myanmar’s former capital and commercial hub, appeared smaller on Tuesday than the previous day.